abhishekg495/abhishekg495/README.md

 <h1 align="center">Hi 👋, I'm Abhishek</h1>
 <h3 align="center">A passionate Data Science enthusiast from India.
-Besides that, I am also an intermediate frontend developer always on the lookout for new opportunities and interesting projects to hone my skills.</h3>
+Besides that, I am also an intermediate full stack developer always on the lookout for new opportunities and interesting projects to hone my skills.</h3>

 - 🔭 I’m currently working on Data Structures and Algorithms